gosub-com/Zurfur/README.md

 ## Functions

     /// This is a public documentation comment.
-Use `variable` to
+Do not use XML.
-    /// refere to variables in the code.
-Do not use XML. pub static func Main(args []str)
+    /// Use `name` to refer to variables in the code. pub static func Main(args []str)
     {
         // This is a regular private comment